faenrandir/a_careful_examination/documents/christianity/problems_with_christianity.md

 [A comment on /r/exmormon](https://www.reddit.com/r/exmormon/comments/80ptga/christian_agnostic_or_atheist/duxjp6t/) discussing similar points, some in slightly different ways.

-[^latterdaysaints]: Although many Christians do not view the Church of Jesus Christ of Latter-day Saints (aka Mormons) as a Christian denomination (see [this wikipedia page](https://en.wikipedia.org/wiki/Mormonism_and_Christianity) for a summary of the issues), Latter-day Saints believe in the New Testament and their doctrine and culture is still reflective of much of the Bible and much of the Protestant culture from the early 1800s.
+[^latterdaysaints]: Although many Christians do not view the Church of Jesus Christ of Latter-day Saints (aka Mormons) as a Christian denomination (see [this wikipedia page](https://en.wikipedia.org/wiki/Mormonism_and_Christianity) for a summary of the issues), Latter-day Saints believe in the New Testament and their doctrine and culture is still reflective of much of the Bible and much of the Protestant culture, especially from the early 1800s.
 Regardless of how a person views the theological divide, many cultural issues are similar and find their motivation in New Testament scripture.
+As a Latter-day Saint, I studied most of the Bible (using esword and while consulting several modern Bible commentaries), read the New Testament many times over, and I read and studied the four Gospels themselves dozens of times.
+More importantly, as a Latter-day Saint, I viewed myself as a fully committed disciple of Jesus Christ.

 [^bible_homosexuality_alternate]: Some Christians have argued that the Bible is more nuanced on the topic of homosexuality than is commonly appreciated and that it does not really condemn homosexuality in the way that most Christians believe, [for example](https://www.youtube.com/watch?v=ezQjNJUSraY&feature=emb_logo).

+[^condemning_racism]: The way Jesus dealt with other groups can be viewed as condemning or transcending racism [for example](http://www.publicchristian.com/jesus-racism/).
+And the teachings of Paul are fairly universalist with regard to race.
+Some passages in the Book of Mormon can also be viewed as transcending or condemning racism (e.g., 2 Ne 26:33 "...he inviteth them all to come unto him and partake of his goodness; and he denieth none that come unto him, black and white, bond and free, male and female; and he remembereth the heathen; and all are alike unto God, both Jew and Gentile.").

+[^veridicality]: The purpose of this document is to point out potentially problematic Christian teachings.
+Obviously, one's view on the veridicality of Christian supernatural truth-claims has significant bearing on how they will interpret *a priori* the goodness of various Christian teachings (e.g., they might argue simply that if Jesus said it then that is reason enough to assume that it represents optimal goodness).
+I believe that naturalism is best supported by the evidence (i.e., I am skeptical of supernatural claims, not because I have any reason to reject them outright but simply because the evidence is insufficient to accept them, to my mind).
+Still, as much as possible, I would like to sidestep the veridicality of Christian truth-claims and focus on the inherent goodness intrinsic to its teachings.
+Hopefully, many Christians can set to the side the veridicality of truth claims for a moment.
+More fundamentalist believers in Christianity will probably find this difficult or impossible to do, so perhaps this is not the right place (or angle) to discuss differences in worldviews with fundamentalist Christians.